 An automatic transmission shall be required on all school buses, and shall be designed to perform the functions of school bus operation Type A buses may be built to manufacturer's specifications.
 Types C, and D buses must have a PTS 2000 series.
-Allowable transmissions will include Allison 2000 series, Allison 3000 series, and Ford 6R140 automatic transmissions.
-The automatic transmission shall have at least four forward-gear ratios, plus an integral torque converter.
+Allowable transmissions will include Allison 2000 series, Allison 3000 series, Ford 6R140, and Eaton Procision automatic transmissions.
+The automatic transmission shall have at least four forward-gear ratios.
 The transmission shift quadrant shall provide at least four forward drive ranges plus neutral and reverse ranges.
 Within the range selected, ratio changes shall be effected automatically and at full engine power if desirable, and without use of an engine disconnect clutch.
-A PTS3000 or prior approved equal is required for chassis over 33,000 pounds GVWR.
+A PTS3000 or prior approved equal is required for chassis over 33,000 pounds GVWR..
 Please refer to the "New Technology" section for any exceptions.